Stropharia caerulea: Description

 Fruitbodies have conical to flattened caps measuring 2–7.5 cm in diameter.
 They usually have a low, broad umbo.
 The colour of the cap depends on its age, ranging from pale blue-green to yellowish-bluish green.
 There is often a whitish zone around the margin, which invariably has bluish-green tints.
 When moist, the cap is sticky with a cuticle that may be readily peeled; dry caps are smooth and shiny.
 Gills are initially pale purplish-brown, becoming darker brown in age as the spores mature.
 They have an adnate or sinuate attachment to the stipe.
 The stipe has a short-lived annular (ring) zone; above this zone the stipe is smooth, while below it is fibrous and scaly.
 The flesh is colourless, although it may have tinges of blue in the cap and stipe, and lacks any distinctive odour or flavour.
-Stropharia cyanea fruit bodies are not edible.
+Stropharia cyanea fruit bodies are of unknown edibility.

 The spore print is brown.
-Spores typically measure 8.0–9.0 by 4.0–5.5 µm, and have an ellipsoid to oblong to ovoid shape, depending on the viewing angle.
-Basidia (spore-bearing cells) are narrowly club-shaped, four-spored, and have dimensions of 24–40 by 7–12 µm.
-The cheilochrysocystidia (found on the gill edge) are club-shaped, measuring 30–55 by 4–40 µm, with a neck that is 2–5 µm wide.
-Pleurochrysocystidia (on the gill face) are 40–60 by 5–18 µm with a 2–4 µm-wide neck.
+Spores typically measure 8.0–9.0 by 4.0–5.5 μm, and have an ellipsoid to oblong to ovoid shape, depending on the viewing angle.
+Basidia (spore-bearing cells) are narrowly club-shaped, four-spored, and have dimensions of 24–40 by 7–12 μm.
+The cheilochrysocystidia (found on the gill edge) are club-shaped, measuring 30–55 by 4–40 μm, with a neck that is 2–5 μm wide.
+Pleurochrysocystidia (on the gill face) are 40–60 by 5–18 μm with a 2–4 μm-wide neck.
 Clamp connections are abundant in all tissues of S. caerulea.
 The fungus produces acanthocytes, spiny cells produced on short branches on the mycelium.